Sean Emmett: Racing career

-Born in Walton on Thames, Sean Emmett began his career in 1989 at Brands Hatch.
+Born in Walton on Thames, Emmett began his career in 1989 at Brands Hatch.
 In 1989, he won the 350cc Production Championship.
 He also won the Avon Tyres Trophy for "the most talented young rider with the most promising future".
 Previous winners included John Surtees, Mike Hailwood and Barry Sheene.
 He competed in his first Grand Prix in 1993 riding for the Shell-Harris Yamaha team, finishing the season in 19th place in the F.I.M.
 500cc class.
 In 1994, Emmett finished in 15th place as a member of the Suzuki factory racing team, followed by two 22nd-place finishes in 1995 and 1996.

-In 1999, Sean Emmett competed in the Superbike World Championship, finishing in 28th place aboard a Ducati.
+In 1999, Emmett competed in the Superbike World Championship, finishing in 28th place aboard a Ducati.
 Also in 1999, he won the closest ever British Superbike Championship race, defeating Troy Bayliss by just 0.001sec.
 In the 2001 Superbike World Championship, he finished in 32nd place after competing as a wildcard in a single event.

-Sean Emmett competed in the British Superbike Championship between 1997 and 2008.
+Emmett competed in the British Superbike Championship between 1997 and 2008.
 During which he was on the podium 65 times with 19 race wins.
-Sean Emmett most successful years were in 2001 and 2002 when he finished the year in third place.
+His most successful years were in 2001 and 2002, when he finished the year in third place.

-In 2008 Sean participated in the Yamaha R1 Cup, a support series to the British Superbike Championship.
+In 2008, Emmett participated in the Yamaha R1 Cup, a support series to the British Superbike Championship.
 Sean started the campaign well however, the series was dominated by Jon Kirkham the eventual series winner.

-In 2011 Emmett won on a RGV 500 (formerly ridden by Kenny Roberts, Jr. in 1999) at the Bikers Classic Meeting at Spa Francorchamps Circuit in Belgium.
+In 2011, Emmett won on a RGV 500 (formerly ridden by Kenny Roberts, Jr. in 1999) at the Bikers Classic Meeting at Spa Francorchamps Circuit in Belgium.
 In February 2013 Emmett won in the South African Classic TT racing series "Day of the Champion" at Zwartkops Circuit.